steveknoblock/Hatcheck-Go/docs/hatcheck.md

 The CAS itself remains completely independent of the metadata system and the web server.
 It just stores and retrieves text by hash.
 The meaning of the content is interpreted by the metadata layer and the application.

+## Data Types

-The data types supported by Hatcheck are different interpretations of JSON data.
-Currently supported types are: Object, Collection, and Relation.
+The data types supported by Hatcheck are: Object, Collection, Relation, and Name.
+An object is plain text.
+A Collection or Relation is an object containing JSON specifying relationships between objects--each is a different interpretation of a plain text object.

 ## Metadata